Engelberg/instaparse/docs/Performance.md

 # Instaparse Performance Notes

 In the instaparse tutorial, I make the claim that instaparse is performant without really defining what I mean.
 I explained that I've spent a lot of time on optimization, without really specifying what I'm tring to optimize.
-In this document, I'd like to elaborate on these issues, and talk a bit about how I see instaparse's role in the parser ecosystem.
-Finally, I'll provide specific tips on how to get good performance from instaparse parsers.
+In this document, I'd like to [elaborate on these points](https://github.com/Engelberg/instaparse/blob/master/docs/Performance.md#specific-performance-goals), and talk a bit about how I view [instaparse's role](https://github.com/Engelberg/instaparse/blob/master/docs/Performance.md#the-role-of-instaparse) in the parser ecosystem.
+Finally, I'll provide [specific tips on how to get good performance from instaparse parsers](https://github.com/Engelberg/instaparse/blob/master/docs/Performance.md#performance-tips).

 ## A bit of history

-For decades, parsing has been considered a "solved problem", because there are well-known algorithms that can parse a stream of text blazingly fast, in a single linear pass, using minimal memory.
+For decades, parsing has been considered a "solved problem" because there are well-known algorithms that can parse a stream of text blazingly fast, in a single linear pass, using minimal memory.
 The catch is that these algorithms only apply to certain types of context-free grammars -- these classes of easily-parsed grammars go by names like LL(1) and LALR(1), acronyms describing the parsing technique that applies.
 The good news is that most context-free grammars can, with some effort, be converted into the kind of format required by parsing algorithms.
 Furthermore, if you are knowledgable about parsing algorithms and are the one constructing the language / data format to be parsed, you can intentionally constrain the syntax to ensure that it can easily be parsed.

 If you can do that, great!
 If there's already a parser written for the kind of data you're working with, even better!
 However, the programming world is awash with ad hoc config files and data files that don't use an existing standard like XML or JSON.
 Sometimes you find yourself needing to work with something that's a little too complex to tease apart just with regular expressions, yet hard to justify the time and energy it would take to study up on LL, LALR, etc. and learn how to parse the data within the constraints of tools using those parsing algorithms.